All Gave Some

 John Albert Gross

-Michael James Kelly
+Michael James Kelley

 Raymond Charles Jajtner